 - reflect on biases and review practices that center equity;

-- share comments on pending applications to help shape staff review questions;
+- share comments on pending applications to help shape staff review questions and final funding outcomes;

 Who?